Best Veggie Platter Ideas: How to Make a Delicious Vegetable Plate Everyone Will Love

 Veggie platters done right can be the center of any party spread.
-Here are some of the best tips and tricks for making a vegetable tray people actually want to eat!
+Here are some must-know veggie platter ideas that everyone will enjoy.

 You’ve got company coming over; you’re going to a potluck; you’re hosting a brunch or formal dinner.

-For all these occasions, a vegetable platter, or veggie tray, is a great side dish.
-While you can rely on whatever tray the grocery store has, knowing how to make a veggie tray is a useful and surprisingly simple skill.
+A vegetable platter, or veggie tray, is a great side dish for all these occasions.
+While you can rely on whatever tray the grocery store has, knowing how to make a veggie tray is a practical and surprisingly simple skill.
+Let’s be real – a homemade veggie tray is almost always going to be better than the ones sold at the grocery store!

-These are also referred to as Crudité trays – which is basically the French term for this simple appetizer that is perfect for the buffet table.
+Veggie trays are also referred to as a Crudité platter – which is basically the French term for this simple appetizer that is perfect for the buffet table.

 How to Make the Best Veggie Tray